MDPMissionThrottle/SendSMSInvitations/README.md

 Step 2: Click on the ```Create``` button on the top.
 In the drop-down menu, click on Import participants from: “CSV file”.
 <Image 16>

 Step 3: Click the ```Choose File``` button to choose a CSV file to upload.
-(Make sure that the requirements listed at the bottom of the page are met before uploading. **Phone numbers need to begin with a +, the country code, followed by the number with no symbols or spaces.)**
+(Make sure that the requirements listed at the bottom of the page are met before uploading. **Phone numbers need to begin with a +, the country code, followed by the number with no symbols or spaces).**
 <Image 17>

 Step 4: Click the ```Upload``` button at the bottom of the page.